-Slavist/historian, research associate in the research area World Literature
+Slavist/historian, head of the program area World Literature

 - Head of the ZfL project Affective Realism.
 Contemporary Eastern European Literatures (2017–2019 )

 - Deputy Professor for East Slavic Literatures and Cultures at the Institute for Slavic Studies at the University of Potsdam (2017/2018)

 - Head of the ZfL project East-Western Cultures of Affect (2014–2016 )

 - Researcher, Institute for East European Studies and Peter Szondi Institute for Comparative Literature, Freie Universität Berlin/ Germany (2004–2014)

 - Research Associate for the ZfL project The European Subject and the ‘Homo Sovieticus’, Centre for Literary and Cultural Research Berlin (ZfL)/ Germany (2012–2013)

 - Deputy Junior Professor for West Slavic Literatures (Polish Studies), Department for Slavic Studies/ Humboldt-Universität zu Berlin/ Germany (2010–2012)